tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/rest_api.rst

 4. Add Token Authorization Headers to Postman Request
 =====================================================

+In this step you will retrieve the API token for your user account and set authentication headers on the request.

 1. Navigate to `<http://localhost:8000/apps/>`_ and sign in if necessary.

 2. Click on the button with your username on it in the top-right-hand corner of the page to access your user profile.